Skip to main content

 • A somewhat complex, less-than-convenient return policy

 Right off the bat, we notice several major differentiating characteristics that set Codeage Immuno Colostrum apart from the competition.
 First, it's a capsule, not a powder.
-You scatter a few into your palm, wash it down with water, and live content in knowing that spills and clumps are someone else's concern.
+You scatter a few into your palm, wash them down with water, and live content in knowing that spills and clumps are someone else's concern.
 Capsules are probably the easiest to incorporate into any health and wellness regimen — but up to six per day is a lot to take.
 The saving grace is that the capsules aren't egregiously large; they're what we'd call "standard" size, measuring about three-quarters of an inch in length.

 Best Colostrum Codeage Pill Size